 Embedded Systems Firmware and Hardware in the Cloud

-Every embedded system has two primary components: hardware and firmware.
-Your board won’t operate without hardware and components, but embedded systems firmware also forms the basis for your application.
+Every embedded system has three primary components: hardware, embedded software, and firmware.
+Your board won’t operate without hardware and components, but embedded systems firmware also forms the basis for applications based on MCUs.
 Designing embedded systems requires working in both areas as the hardware design and firmware are inherently linked.
 Since designers need to collaborate now more than ever, they’ll need the right design tools and processes to share all design data and code for embedded firmware.

 When you’re designing a new embedded platform in Altium Designer, you can leverage the capabilities in Altium 365® to store, share, and track revisions on firmware for your new system.
 This allows you to store code for your system alongside PCB design data and manufacturing data.
 Here’s how you can use Altium 365 for all your embedded systems firmware and hardware design tasks.

 Thanks to the sharing and collaboration features on Altium 365, it’s extremely easy to share a range of design data, including code for embedded firmware.
 Here’s how you can get your firmware files into your shared projects using your Altium 365 workspace.

 Getting Firmware Code into Your Projects

 To get the firmware into your Altium Designer projects, you’ll need to leverage your Altium 365 workspace and some built-in tools for viewing and accessing your data.
 I’ll show an example project for a new power conversion product, where firmware, layouts, schematics, libraries, and components are pushed into my Altium 365 workspace.